cymmGithub/1vs1---fighting-game/README.md

 + "this" mechanics
 + Object collisions

-But also i have a nice touch of canvas and sprites animation
+But also i have a nice touch of 2d canvas and basic sprites animation.
+Feel free to give this game a shot in [##LIVE DEMO](https://cymmgithub.github.io/1vs1---fighting-game/)

 ![alt text](https://s8.gifyu.com/images/ezgif.com-gif-maker5285648ab0cb7dfd.gif)